dragonlzm/PAVE/doc/music_avqa_dataset_prep.md

 You need to convert the raw training annotations into instruction tuning dataset.
 1. run the tools/audio/music-avqa/clean_and_check_the_annotation.py to clean the annotations.
 2. run the tools/audio/music-avqa/convert_annotation_to_training_format_duplicate_audio_related.py to conver the annotations to insturction tuning dataset.
+You can also download the processed annotations and video mapping files from [here](https://huggingface.co/datasets/zhuomingliu/PAVEDataset/tree/main).

 ## Convert the test annotations
 run the tools/audio/music-avqa/clean_and_check_the_annotation.py to clean the annotations.